What is this medicine?

 Keep out of the reach of children.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store Proventil HFA and ProAir HFA at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
+Store Ventolin HFA at room temperature between 20 and 25 degrees C (68 and 77 degrees F); it may be stored between 15 and 30 degrees C (59 and 86 degrees F) on occasion.
 The contents are under pressure and may burst when exposed to heat or flame.
 Do not freeze.
 This medicine does not work as well if it is too cold.
-Throw away any unused medicine after the expiration date.
-Inhalers need to be thrown away after the labeled number of puffs have been used or by the expiration date; whichever comes first.
-Ventolin HFA should be thrown away 12 months after removing from foil pouch.
-Check the instructions that come with your medicine.
+Throw away the inhaler when the dose counter displays "0" or after the expiration date on the package, whichever comes first.
+Ventolin HFA should be thrown away 12 months after removing it from the foil pouch.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.